ceford/cefjdemos-data-jdm-user/articles/en/articles/how-to-archive-an-article.md

 data-file-width="1000" data-file-height="452" width="500" height="226"
 alt="J4.x navigate to article manager-en.png" />

-From the Article Manager click the checkbox for the article you want to archive.
+From the Articles list select the checkboxes for the articles you want to archive.
 Note that you can archive several articles at once.
 Selecting one or more articles will enable the **Actions** dropdown list.

-From the **Actions** dropdown list choose **Archive**.
+From the **Actions** dropdown list selct **Archive**.

 <img
 src="https://docs.joomla.org/images/thumb/0/06/J4.x_archive_from_article_manager-en.png/800px-J4.x_archive_from_article_manager-en.png"